FWS Fire Atlas

 U.S. Fish & Wildlife Service

-Data provided by FWS included fire names, discovery date, a single point location, whether the ignition was planned or unplanned, and the number of acres burned.
-These attributes were used to help determine where the fire burned on the landscape.
-Satellite imagery was then used to detect and delineate the burn scars.
+To create these maps, information was provided by FWS including fire name, discovery date, location coordinates, type of fire (planned or unplanned), and an estimated burn area.
+These attributes were used to identify approximate location of each fire.
+Satellite imagery acquired as close to the fire occurrence as possible was then used to detect and delineate the burn extent.
+In some areas, machine learning models were used to generate probability maps of burned areas and initial fire perimeters which were reviewed and adjusted by analysts.
+In other areas, analysts delineated the perimeters through direct interpretation of the imagery products.
 High-resolution imagery and refuge maps were also used to link the provided point reference data to the individual burns.
-The completed perimeter maps were aggregated for each refuge into a complete atlas.
+The completed perimeter maps were aggregated for each refuge into a complete atlas or fire history.

-Fire Atlas creation has been completed for all requested refuges.
-A total of 8,516 fires were mapped within 93 FWS units across the US.
+All requested Fire Atlases have been completed, 8516 fires in total were mapped within 93 FWS units across the US.

 Fire perimeters are captured as quickly as possible after fire containment is visible in the imagery.